littleosbook/littleosbook/getting_to_c.md

     |-- Makefile
 ~~~

-You should be now able to start the OS in Bochs with the simple command `make
+You should now be able to start the OS with the simple command `make
-run`.
+run`, which will compile the kernel and boot it up in Bochs (as defined in the
+Makefile above).

 ## Further Reading